Cjiq/syn/README.md

 # Synonyms - syn
-Small simple program to find synonyms of english words using the thesaurus API
+Small simple program to find synonyms of English words using the thesaurus API

 # Usage
 Thesaurus.com v1.0